pFedMMA: Personalized Federated Fine-Tuning with Multi-Modal Adapter for Vision-Language Models: Empirical Results

 \textbf{Implimentation Details.} All methods, including pFedMMA and all baselines, are implemented on top of a frozen CLIP model.
-We use two backbone architectures, ResNet50~\cite{he2016deep} and ViT-B16~\cite{dosovitskiyimage}, and default to ViT-B16 unless otherwise specified.
-For the CIFAR-10 and CIFAR-100 datasets, we simulate a large-scale federated environment with $100$ clients, using a Dirichlet distribution with $\beta = 0.3$ and a $10$ percent client participation rate per communication round.
+We use two backbone architectures, ViT-B16 and ViT-B32~\cite{dosovitskiyimage}, and default to ViT-B16 unless otherwise specified.
+For the CLIP datasets, each is split into $10$ clients with non-overlapping classes, using $100$ percent participation, $2$ local epochs, and $50$ communication rounds.
+For the CIFAR-10 and CIFAR-100 datasets, we simulate a large-scale federated environment with $100$ clients, using a varying Dirichlet distribution and a $10$ percent client participation rate per communication round.
 Training runs for $50$ rounds with 1 local epoch per round.
-For the CLIP datasets, each is split into $10$ clients with non-overlapping classes, using $100$ percent participation, $2$ local epochs, and $50$ communication rounds.
-In the case of DomainNet and Office-Caltech10, each domain of these two datasets is partitioned to $2$ clients with with Dirichlet $\beta = 0.3$, resulting in $N = 12$ for DomainNet and $N = 8$ for Office-Caltech10.
+In the case of DomainNet and Office-Caltech10, each domain of these two datasets is partitioned to $1/2$ clients, resulting in $N = 6/12$ for DomainNet and $N = 4/8$ for Office-Caltech10.
 We use SGD with a learning rate of $0.001$, and batch sizes of $32$ for training and $100$ for testing.
-In pFedMMA, adapter modules are implemented with a bottleneck dimension of $32$, and the scaling factor for adapter outputs is set to $0.001$.
-Further implementation details are provided in Appendix.
+Further implementation details are provided in the Appendix, where we also report additional results using the AdamW optimizer (Table~\ref{tab:vitb16-adamw}), which exhibit similar trends to those obtained with SGD.